 Federal regulations require students Cost of Attendance (COA) start on the first day of school, not include any breaks or time away on break, and end on the last day of each school year.
 Therefore, since you need to move before the first day of school, moving expenses are not part of COA.
 However, if you create a budget for yourself to include this, you can reimburse yourself if your budget allows this.

 How much can I borrow the first year?

 For your first year, you can borrow the total Cost of Attendance (COA).
 For more information, please refer to Cost of Attendance page [link located in the menu to the right].

 Can I use my loan money to pay for my upcoming marriage?
 Or to support my spouse and children?

-Federal regulations require that a schools financial aid COA include only tuition, modest and reasonable living expenses for the student only.
+Federal regulations require that a school’s financial aid Cost of Attendance include only tuition and modest and reasonable living expenses for the student only.
 Student loans should not be used to pay for weddings or to support a spouse or children.

 Can I get food stamps while I’m attending VCOM?

 Since federal rules require food to be included in the amounts we consider to be in the student’s Cost of Attendance, it is expected your financial aid funding would partially be used for buying food.

 Food stamps are federal benefits, and rules regarding eligibility and benefit levels are set by the federal government.
 However, each state is responsible for administering food stamps to its residents.

 In South Carolina and Alabama, you would have to have a 20 hour per week job in order to qualify for food stamps so medical students typically do not qualify.
 For current or additional information go to: